How to get Apple Watch Hermès Double Cuff look for less

 EloBeth genuine leather double cuff

-If you're looking for a Double Cuff knockoff that's well priced, highly-rated, and comes in a wide variety of color options, then we recommend taking a peek at the EloBeth genuine leather double cuff.
+If you're looking for a Double Cuff knockoff that's well priced at around $11, highly-rated, and beautiful to look at, then we recommend taking a peek at the EloBeth genuine leather double cuff!

 Designed with a genuine leather that shouldn't fray or fall apart under day-to-day pressure, and easy to install/uninstall, the EloBeth genuine leather double cuff is built to be easily adjustable to effortlessly fit most wrist sizes.